Field Notes, Installment IV

 Before slamming her notebook closed in disgust, the girl added one last, hasty sketch of the mocking Vipper Schnapper with a quick note.

-The girl was perhaps a little hard on herself.
+In this, she was being perhaps a little hard on herself.
 It wasn’t as if she was the first young woman to be misled by a dramatic head of hair.
 Moreover (and to her credit), it had only taken a few minutes’ conversation for her to realize that the well-groomed Vipper would never live up to the intensity of his eyebrows.
 Such disappointments happen all too often.

 Still, if she was brutally honest with herself, the chin beard really should have told her e v e r y t h i n g.
 It really, really should.